Seattle: Demographics

 According to the ACS 1-year estimates, in 2018, the median income of a city household was $93,481, and the median income for a family was $130,656.
 11.0% of the population and 6.6% of families were below the poverty line.
 Of people living in poverty, 11.4% were under the age of 18 and 10.9% were 65 or older.

 It is estimated that King County has 8,000 homeless people on any given night, and many of those live in Seattle.
 In September 2005, King County adopted a "Ten-Year Plan to End Homelessness", one of the near-term results of which is a shift of funding from homeless shelter beds to permanent housing.

 In recent years, the city has experienced steady population growth, and has been faced with the issue of accommodating more residents.
 In 2006, after growing by 4,000 citizens per year for the previous 16 years, regional planners expected the population of Seattle to grow by 200,000 people by 2040.
 However, former mayor Greg Nickels supported plans that would increase the population by 60%, or 350,000 people, by 2040 and worked on ways to accommodate this growth while keeping Seattle's single-family housing zoning laws.
 The Seattle City Council later voted to relax height limits on buildings in the greater part of Downtown, partly with the aim to increase residential density in the city center.
 As a sign of increasing downtown core growth, the Downtown population crested to over 60,000 in 2009, up 77% since 1990.

-In 2021 Seattle experienced its first population decline in 50 years.
+In 2021, due to the COVID-19 pandemic, Seattle experienced its first population decline in 50 years.
+However, this was followed by five straight years of population growth that exceeded 2% per year.
+According to state estimates, Seattle surpassed 800,000 residents in 2025.

 Seattle has a relatively high number of adults living alone.
 According to the 2000 U.S. Census interim measurements of 2004, Seattle has the fifth highest proportion of single-person households nationwide among cities of 100,000 or more residents, at 40.8%.

 Sexual orientation and gender identity

 Seattle has a notably large lesbian, gay, bisexual, and transgender community.
 According to a 2006 study by UCLA, 12.9% of city residents polled identified as gay, lesbian, or bisexual.
 This was the second-highest proportion of any major U.S. city, behind San Francisco.
 Greater Seattle also ranked second among major U.S. metropolitan areas, with 6.5% of the population identifying as gay, lesbian, or bisexual.
+In a more recent Gallup poll survey of 2015, Seattle ranked fifth, at 4.8%.
 According to 2012 estimates from the United States Census Bureau, Seattle has the highest percentage of same-sex households in the United States, at 2.6 percent, surpassing San Francisco (2.5 percent).
-The Capitol Hill district has historically been the center of LGBT culture in Seattle.
+The Capitol Hill district has been the center of LGBTQ culture in Seattle since the 1970s.
+Before then, the Pioneer Square district was the city's hub of LGBTQ community.